HamdyAR/trade-capture-system/docs/step2-test-fix-doc.md

 #### iii. `testDeleteTrade`
 - **Problem Description:**
-The `testDeleteTrade` test in `TradeController.java` failed because it expected a `204 No Content` response, but the endpoint returned `200 OK` after successfully deleting a trade.
+The `testDeleteTrade` test in `TradeControllerTest.java` failed because it expected a `204 No Content` response, but the endpoint returned `200 OK` after successfully deleting a trade.

 - **Root Cause Analysis:**
 According to REST API best practices, a successful resource deletion typically returns `204 No Content` with no response body.